 In the Senior Sophister (fourth) year, you will undertake an investigative project on a topic related to physiotherapy in conjunction with advanced study in an area of your choice.
-Examples of subject choices available include care of the elderly, paediatrics, women's health, and respiratory/cardiovascular soft tissue injury and measurement in physiotherapy.
+Examples of subject choices available include care of the elderly, paediatrics, women's health, sports injuries and pain.